mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 flow { println(it) }
 ```

 We called `emit` the input lambda to apply to each emitted value of the flow.
-We also specified the type of the `emit` lambda, just to be more explicit.
-However, the Kotlin compiler is able to infer the type of the `emit` lambda, so we can omit it in the next iteration.
+To clarify, we also specified the `emit` lambda type.
+However, the Kotlin compiler can infer the type of the `emit` lambda, so we can omit it in the next iteration.

 We just made a crucial step in the above code.
 We introduced the `emit` lambda, which represents the consumer logic of the values created by the flow.
-So, emitting a new value equals to apply consuming logic to it.
-And, this concept is at the core of how the `Flow` type works.
-The next steps will be only make up the actual code to avoid passing lambdas around.
+So, emitting a new value equals applying consuming logic to it.
+This concept is at the core of the `Flow` type.
+The following steps will only make up the code to avoid passing lambdas around.

 So, let's work on the lambda passed as input to the `flow` function.
-We can think to every lambda as the implementation of an interface having only one method in its contract.
-In this case, we can call the interface `FlowCollector`, and implementing it as follows:
+We can think of every lambda as implementing an interface with only one method in its contract.
+In this case, we can call the interface `FlowCollector` and implement it as follows:

 ```kotlin
 fun interface FlowCollector {